proteusInstitute/proteus.github.io/workshops.md

 # Workshops

-A series of workshops dedicated to collaborative, bio-inspired, cloud-based AI construction.
+A series of workshops dedicated to collaborative, bio-inspired, cloud-based AI construction will be held.

 ## Proteus2020